 What about the touchy subject of weight?

-First, if you are overweight (and frankly, most of us are) you need to eat less.
-Period.
-As you transition to healthier foods, you need to also consume less calories.
-(You already know this, don’t you?)
+First, if you are overweight (and frankly, most of us are) you need to try to slowly lose some weight.
+YES BIG IS BEAUTIFUL and no one should ever feel badly for being overweight, especially in advanced nations where it seems nearly impossible to eat well.
+But too big can be a health problem.
+As you transition to healthier foods, you may need to also consume less calories.
 Maybe just a little bit less.
 Some tips below.
-Again: I’m NOT an educated dietician!
+Again: I’m NOT a dietician!

 - Shop right after you eat and when you’re full, so you don’t buy junk food.
 If you don’t have junk food at home, that really helps.

-- Avoid eating out and avoid processed/packaged foods, most of the time.
+- Avoid eating out and avoid highly processed/packaged foods, most of the time.

 - If you find something really healthy you like to eat, eat lots of it!
 Variety is absolutely good, but not if it means you eat microwavable “buttered” popcorn as your “vegetable” to “add variety.”
 Personally I love broccoli.
 I could eat it daily.
 And that would not be a bad thing.